 5. Data Download page

-On the final tab of the dashboard, “Data Download”, is a preview of the available data for download.
+On the final tab of the dashboard, “Data Download”, data can be downloaded by clicking the supplied hyperlink.
 The dataset includes one row of data per officer and subject interaction when force was used.
 For a visual representation of how force instances are categorized and counted please refer to the infographic on the first tab of the dashboard.
 Users may want to view additional data points associated with use of force instances, so the PPB has made these fields available.
 Instructions for downloading the open data are included at the top of the “Download Open Data” tab.